ericgassel/VolleyComps-2.0/backend/src/README.md

 ---------------------------------------------------------------------------
 To be implemented:
 - edit a column of a row (change a player's number, edit the notes, etc)
-- deleting a row given an id
 - filter by date
-- stats sheet populated
 ---------------------------------------------------------------------------

 PLEASE NOTE, there are usage limits for the google sheets API (how frequently it can be used).
 Here is a quick overview: